ansegura7/ansegura7/README.md

 - Machine Learning and Deep Learning
 - NLP and Argument Mining

+You can find more information about my research in my Google Scholar <a href="https://scholar.google.com/citations?user=ncdciAMAAAAJ&hl=en" target="_blank">profile</a>.

 :computer: and my favorite programming languages are:
 - Python
 - Java